itsalirahimi/ground_truth_generation/README.md

 The system is developed and tested in ubuntu 16.04.
 The installation of ROS (mine was `kinetic` distro) is a basic requirement.
 The whole repository is placed within a ROS workspace.

-It is recommended to create a conda environment to install the necessary to install the softwares within.
+Having anaconda installed, it is recommended to create a conda environment to install the necessary packages to run the software within.
 So start using:

 ```
+export PATH=~/anaconda3/bin:$PATH
+source ~/anaconda3/etc/profile.d/conda.sh
 conda create --name gtg python=3.6
-conda activate gcndepth
+conda activate gtg
 ```

 Required python packages: